run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-upgrade.md

     * Manually merge the values from old-values.yaml into the new values file

 !!!
 Note
-    To upgrade to a specific version, modify the `--version` flag by specifying the desired `<version-number>`.
+    To upgrade to a specific version, modify the `--version` flag by specifying the desired version.
 You can find all available versions by using the `helm search repo` command.

 ### Upgrading Run:ai cluster